Part of the Care Home Software Guide

 Access Care Management is part of The Access Group's broader health and social care portfolio.
 The key differentiator is integration: care planning, medication management, staff rostering, HR, payroll, and group-level analytics can all run on connected Access platforms.
 For multi-site operators managing dozens of homes, this reduces the number of separate systems and the manual data transfers between them.

-Access claims its care home software is the most widely used system in the UK for residential and nursing homes, combining medication management, digital care plans, and accurate policies and procedures.
+Access claims the most widely used system in the UK for residential and nursing homes.
+It combines medication management, digital care plans, and current policies and procedures.

 The limitation: Access is enterprise-priced.
 For single-home operators, the ecosystem benefits may not justify the cost.
 Implementation is more complex than simpler alternatives.
 Onboarding a care home group onto the full Access stack can take months.